rdlauer/articles/platform/first-vs-app-nativescript/part1.md

 2. [Start a free 30 day trial](https://platform.telerik.com/#register) of Telerik Platform (which includes AppBuilder).
 3. Download and install the [AppBuilder extension for Visual Studio](http://cdn.icenium.com/live/vs/AppBuilder.vsix).

 With these brief installations done (well, brief if you didn't have to install Visual Studio!) you are all set.
-There are no other dependencies you have to manage to build an app for iOS and Android!
+There are no other dependencies you have to manage to build an app for iOS or Android!

 ## Initialize an App

 Open Visual Studio and log in to your newly created Telerik Platform account.
-On the screen provided, you'll see that you have numerous options to create a new hybrid app with Cordova, a new native app with NativeScript, get sample code, view documentation, or take a spin through our quick start tutorial.
+On the Telerik Platform Start Page, you'll see that you have numerous options to create a new hybrid app with Cordova, a new native app with NativeScript, get sample code, view documentation, or take a spin through our quick start tutorial.
 All good things to do!
 However, today let's go directly to creating a new NativeScript app:

 ![create nativescript app](part-1-new-project.png)

+> If the Telerik Platform Start Page isn't visible, you can open the **APPBUILDER** menu and choose **View Start Page**.

 There are a lot of templates to choose from when starting an app.
 Whether you want to use JavaScript, TypeScript, or Angular templates, you have options.
 Since we are building a tabbed interface with TypeScript, let's start with the TypeScript "TabbedApp":

 ![typescript tabbed app](part-1-typescript.png)

-After the project loads, let's take a quick look at the assets that are part of this template in our solution explorer:
+Once the project is created, take a quick look at the assets that are part of this template in the solution explorer:

 ![solution explorer](part-1-solution.png)

-I'm highlighting two important groups of assets: the `app` and `main-page` files.
-In NativeScript, `app.js` is the very first file executed and effectively bootstraps your app.
+I'm highlighting two important groups of assets: the `app` and `main-page` file bundles.
+In NativeScript, `app.ts` is the very first file executed and effectively bootstraps your app.
 In `app.ts` you'll see some pretty straightforward code:

 	import application = require("application");
 	application.cssFile = "./app.css"